 - Out of port membership is for those who are based away from Richmond but who wish to maintain contact and paddle when they are in London.

-- All new members have to be formally approved by the Committee and applications may take up to 8 weeks to process.
+- All new members have to be formally approved by the Committee.

 - The club’s membership year runs from November to October.
 If a new member joins half way through the year they will still need to renew their membership in October.
 They will however be charged a reduced rate reflecting the number of months left.

 Please contact the membership secretary with any queries.